Cain and Abel (comics): House of Mystery/Secrets

-Cain told tales of various people who boarded at the House of Mystery.
-Abel stammeringly took abuse from both Cain and the House of Secrets itself, and had an "imaginary" (it was always rendered in quotes) girlfriend named Goldie, who berated him too.
-In the early issues, Abel told the stories directly to Goldie, although he always appeared to be alone.
-He said she was a ghost.
+Cain told tales about people who boarded the House of Mystery.
+Abel stammeringly took abuse from Cain and the House of Secrets, and had an "imaginary" (always in quotes) girlfriend named Goldie who berated him too.
+Goldie was the imaginary friend of Dick Giordano's son.
+Abel told the stories directly to Goldie in the early issues, although he always appeared to be alone.
+He said that she was a ghost.